Cheatham Lock undergoing series of navigation closures

-The U.S. Army Corps of Engineers Nashville District announces that Cheatham Lock at Cumberland River mile 148.6 is undergoing a series of closures from April 22 through July 23.
-(USACE Photo by Amber Jones)
+ASHLAND CITY, Tenn.
+(April 16, 2021) – The U.S. Army Corps of Engineers Nashville District announces that Cheatham Lock at Cumberland River mile 148.6 is undergoing a series of closures from April 22 through July 23.

+According to Tadd Potter, Cheatham Lake Resource manager, maintenance workers are going to be cutting slots for stoplogs that require complete closure of the lock.
+There are also periods scheduled where the lock is going to be open with restrictions, Potter added.

+Maintenance officials indicate that valve work begins April 21 with two separate two-day closures to take place at undetermined dates.
+They plan to provide a one-week notice prior to these closures.
+Work commences at 6 a.m. each day.

 |Date Taken: